Kelvin-Ben/healthcare-dashboard/README.md

 - For a production build, run:
   _npm run build_
   note:- The output files will be generated in the dist/ folder.

+### The password and key are available on request due to security risks!